LarryNaaa/Technical-Summary/SQL.md

 Both NOW() and CURRENT_DATE() are built-in MySQL methods.
 NOW() is used to show the current date and time of the server and CURRENT_DATE() is used to show only the date of the server.

 ### Which statement is used in a select query for partial matching?
-REGEXP and LIKE statements can be used in a SELECT query for partial matching.
+REGEXP(Regular Expression) and LIKE statements can be used in a SELECT query for partial matching.
 REGEXP is used to search records based on the pattern and LIKE is used to search any record by matching any string at the beginning or end or middle of a particular field value.

 ### Which MySQL function is used to concatenate string?
 CONCAT() function is used to combine two or more string data.
 The use of this function is here with an example.

 ### What is an index?
 How can an index be declared in MySQL?
-n index is a data structure of a MySQL table that is used to speed up the queries.
+An index is a data structure of a MySQL table that is used to speed up the queries.

 It is used by the database search engine to find out the records faster.
 One or more fields of a table can be used as an index key.
 Index key can be assigned at the time of table declaration or can be assigned after creating the table.